 Charging batteries in living quarters should be safe.
 This also applies to lead acid.
 Ventilate the dwellings regularly as you would a kitchen when cooking.
 Lead acid produces some hydrogen gas but the amount is minimal when charged correctly.
 Hydrogen gas is explosive and one would need a concentration of 4% to create an explosion.
 This level would only be achieved if large lead acid batteries were charged in a sealed room.

 Over-charging a lead acid battery can produce hydrogen-sulfide.
 The gas is colorless, very poisonous, flammable and has the odor of rotten eggs.
 Hydrogen sulfate also occurs naturally during the breakdown of organic matter in swamps and sewers; it is also present in volcanic gases, natural gas, and some well waters.
 Being heavier than air, the gas accumulates at the bottom of poorly ventilated spaces.
 Although noticeable at first, the sense of smell deadens and potential victims may be unaware of its presence.
 As a simple guideline, hydrogen sulfide becomes harmful to human life if the odor is noticeable.
 Turn off the charger, vent the house and stay outside until the odor disappears.
-To learn about potential hazards when incorrectly charging Li-ion, read Lithium Safety Concerns.
+To learn about potential hazards when incorrectly charging Li-ion, read [BU-304a: Safety Concerns with Li-ion].

 When charging an SLA with over-voltage, current limiting must be applied to protect the battery.
 Always set the current limit to the lowest practical setting and observe the battery voltage and temperature during charge.